Monday, October 14, 2024

 "If you're coming to San Francisco be sure to..."

 As mentioned in other posts on this blog, pre-pandemic, I enjoy having a nice breakfast in San Francisco on Saturday and then walking through Chinatown and down to Pier 39 where most of the tourists and sea lions hang out.
 It's a considerable walk from where I start at the cable car turnaround at Powell and Market streets.
 Most of my breakfasts are fairly simple-eggs,hash browns, sausage/bacon, toast and coffee.
 And while I love a cup of hot coffee first thing before my city walk, it can often wreak havoc when I need to find a public restroom QUICKLY.
 Recently, I added an app to my phone that is GPS driven, FREE, and shows over 200,000 public bathrooms worldwide.
 It indicates where the closest public restrooms are from where I am, at any given time.
 A real life saver!
 Google "Flush Toilet Finder."
 It's tough to find a PUBLIC restroom in the city.
 Most restrooms are for paying customers only.
-There use to be a small coffee shop in Chinatown I could count on to be my "saving grace" on my walks.
+There used to be a small coffee shop in Chinatown I could count on to be my "saving grace" on my walks.
 It was the size of a few phone booths, but they DID have a public restroom if you bought a cup of coffee.
 Too bad it closed a number of years ago due to a lack of business.
 Bummer.

 Some good news however!
 San Francisco has entered into an agreement with a French agency to debut some cool new public toilets citywide.
 Yipeeeeee!
 There's this on the ABC 7 website...